jdwilkin4/Nodemailer-bot-tutorial/README.md

 ## How to run the bot locally
 1. In your terminal, run `git clone https://github.com/jdwilkin4/Nodemailer-bot-tutorial.git`
-2. In your terminal run `npm install` to add the `node_modules` folder
+2. In your terminal, under the project directory, run `npm install` to add the `node_modules` folder
-3. Create an `.env` file.
+3. In your terminal, under the project directory, run `touch .env`.
 Store these variables inside the file with your own email address, password and your friend's email address.

 ```
 PORT = 3000